 3. Make Movement Meetings

 Change the happy hour routine.
 We tend to make plans that revolve around drinks and food.
-Instead, schedule movement meetings where you meet your co-workers or friends for a hike, try a new dance class, or even try a workout at home together.
+Instead, schedule movement meetings where you meet your co-workers or friends for a hike, try a new dance class or even try a workout at home together.

 4. Stand Up More Often

-Create a stand-up work space.
+Create a stand-up workspace.
 While holiday parties or the newly cold weather can damper your workout routine, you can still create movement and energy throughout the day by standing while you work.

 5. Walk After Eating

 After every meal, take a walk.
-Even if it is around the outside your house 10x, around the office block, or to the end of your street and back, get outside and walk.
-This will help you get more movement into your day but also aid in digestion.
+Even if it is around the outside of your house 10x, around the office block, or to the end of your street and back, get outside and walk.
+This will help you get more movement into your day but also aid digestion.